VOLTTRON/volttron/docs/source/setup/index.rst

 Next Steps
 ----------

+Now that the project is configured correctly:

+See the following links for core services and volttron features:

+ * :ref:`Core Services<core-services>`
+ * :ref:`Platform Specifications<platform-specifications>`

-Now that the project is configured correctly, see the following links for agent development:
+See the following links for agent development:

  * :ref:`Agent Development <Agent-Development>`
  * :ref:`VOLTTRON Development in Eclipse <Eclipse>`